 Access the Code Analyzer Report for a file from the Profiler detail report.

 which analyzes the specified file and displays messages in the Command

 in the Web Browser.

 Use automatic code checking while you work on a file in the Editor.
-See Automatically Check Code in the Editor — Code Analyzer.
+See Automatically Check Code in the Editor and Live Editor — Code Analyzer.